JiaanZZZ/group7-project/hw1.md

 This single-page application is a news portfolio/blog app.
 The purpose is to provide users with a platform to save news articles that they are interested in.
 They can have news/headlines layouts in a clear and appropriate order.

 ### What are the key features of your system?
 It will connect with a news API and display news articles related to the user’s search.
 The user will be able to save selected articles to read later, as well as favourite articles.
-We will use local storage for storing the articles on the client’s side.
+We will use localstorage for storing the articles on the client’s side.

 ### Provide a sample architecture diagram of your system (you can use PPT with squares and circles to demonstrate a simplified flow of your system)